cauIfield/cauIfield/README.md

 HEY GUYS THIS IS ELLIE!!
 I ABSOLUTELY HATE NID SO MUCH WITH A PASSION.
 SHE IS SO NOT COOL AND NOT SKIBIDO.

 ^^ nid wrote this but its true anyway so - ellie

+how could you say this to me. im never matching with you ever again.